Constraining gravity with the decay rate of cosmological gravitational potential: Constraints on Modified Gravity

 \section{Constraints on Modified Gravity}

 To test MG, we restrict our analysis to one-parameter extension to the flat $\Lambda$CDM cosmology.
-Within this setup, $DR$ depends only on $\Omega_m$, other than the gravity parameters. $\Omega_m$ has been measured to high precision using probes of the expansion rate, such as the peak position of CMB, BAO and supernovae.
-We adopt $\Omega_m=0.3169\pm0.0086$ \citep{Desi_dr2_result2}, combining Planck, ACT and SPT.
+Within this setup, $DR$ depends only on $\Omega_m$, other than the gravity parameters. $\Omega_m$ has been measured to high precision using probes of the expansion rate, such as the peak position of CMB, baryon acoustic oscillation (BAO) and supernovae (SNe).
+We adopt $\Omega_m=0.3169\pm0.0086$ \citep{Desi_dr2_result2}, combining Planck, the Atacama Cosmology Telescope (ACT), and the South Pole Telescope (SPT).
 Later we will show that the $0.3\%$ statistical uncertainties in $\Omega_m$ impacts on constraints of MG parameters at the level of $\la 0.1\sigma$.
 Therefore we will neglect the above statistical uncertainties in $\Omega_m$ and fix $\Omega_m=0.3169$ throughout the paper, except in \S \ref{sec.discuss} where we will evaluate the impact of the $\Omega_m$ tension between BAO, CMB and SNe Ia.
 We consider 4 different one-parameter parameterizations of MG.